gfe--gluten free easily

 While the broth was cooling, I turned my attention to making chicken quesadillas for lunch.
 Nothing fancy—corn tortillas, most of the chicken from the simmered carcass, some salsa, and some grated sharp cheddar cheese—but oh, so good!)
 Then I checked the pot of broth prepared to skim off any fat, but, happily, there wasn’t enough fat to skim.

 So I returned the soup to the stove and slowly brought it back to a simmer.
-There were about eight small white potatoes in the pantry, so I peeled and cubed those and threw them in the pot.
+There were about eight small white potatoes in the pantry, so I peeled and cubed those and threw them into the pot.
 (Typically, I also add sliced or diced carrots at this point, but there were some in the freezer container already cooked that I planned to add later, so I didn’t need to add additional carrots.)
 The potatoes simmered gently about 20 – 30 minutes until they were fork tender.

 Then I added two cans of diced tomatoes–one large can of regular-sized diced tomatoes and one small can of petite-sized diced tomatoes.
 I also added the other half of the jar of salsa (that I had used for the quesadillas).
 I returned the pot to simmer mode, letting the tomatoes cook down a bit until the broth looked like pale tomato juice.
 I tasted the broth to see if additional flavoring was needed.

-At this point, I sometimes add some bouillon (chicken, beef, or ham, depending upon which flavor I want to enhance), but this soup already had a nice chicken flavor.
 Finally, I added the vegetables and the meat and let the soup simmer for another half hour.
 When the soup was “soup,” we weren’t quite ready to eat, so I returned it to the porch refrigerator, letting all the flavors meld.
 I gently heated it later when we were hungry.
+It was delicious and satisfying as always!

-In summary, here is a basic recipe for Everything Soup.
+Here’s my basic recipe for Everything Soup.

 Everything Soup Recipe